acumartini/dectet-public/README.md

 # FIRMWARE UPDATES

 To perform a firmware update download the desired firmware version update zip (windows) or DMG (osx) from the [Website](TODO).
 Plug your computer into the USB-C Device port (closer to the screen) on the device.
-With the Dectet running, unzip and run the `upload.bat` file (windows) or run the DMG (osx) from your computer, which will restart the device and upload the new firmware.
+With the dectet running, unzip and run the `upload.bat` file (windows) or run the DMG (osx) from your computer, which will restart the device and upload the new firmware.
 The new version can be seen at the top of the Settings page.

 | Notes |
 | - |